LukeShortCloud/rootpages/markdown/http_servers.md

 # NGINX

-NGINX was originally desgined to be a proxy server but has eventually added the functionality of being a HTTP web server.
+NGINX was originally designed to be a proxy server and had eventually added the functionality of being a HTTP web server.
 For HTTP, it is focused on high-performance static content handling.
 Dynamic scripts must be processed by a different web server.

 # NGINX - Configuration